About Me

 All Professional Counselor Associates are required to practice under expert supervision by a Licensed Professional Counselor or Marriage and Family Therapist that has been approved by the Oregon Board of Licensed Professional Counselors and Therapists (OBLPCT).

-I work under the direct supervision of Sofia Jasani, MS, LPC, NCC
+I work under the supervision of Sofia Jasani, MS, LPC, NCC

 My Approach